 - a.
-Right to request restrictions right to request restrictions on certain uses and disclosures of protected health information about you.
-(Note: I am not required to agree to a restriction that you request.) - Right to receive confidential communications by alternative means and at alternative locations

-- d.
-Right to amend right to request an amendment of PHI for as long as the PHI is maintained in the record.
-(Note: Your request may be denied.
+Right to request restrictions right to request restrictions on certain uses and disclosures of protected health information about you (Note: I am not required to agree to a restriction that you request.) - b.
+Right to request communications right to request and receive confidential communications of PHI by alternative means and at alternative locations (example: You may not want a family member to know that you are being seen at this office, so uponyour request, I will send your bills to another address.) - c.
+Right to inspect and copy right to inspect and/or obtain a copy of PHI and psychotherapy notes in our mental health and billing records used to make decisions about you for aslong as the PHI is maintained in the record (Note: Your access to PHI may be denied undercertain circumstances, but in some cases, you may have this decision reviewed.
+On your request, I can discuss with you the details of the request and denial process.) - d.
+Right to amend right to request an amendment of PHI for as long as the PHI is maintained in the record (Note: Your request may be denied.
 On your request, I can discuss with you the details of the amendment process.) - e.
-Right to an accounting right to receive an accounting of disclosures of PHI for which you have neither provided consent nor authorization (as described in Section III of this Texas Notice Form).
-(Note: On your request, I can discuss with you the details of the accounting process.) - f.
-Right to a paper copy Right to obtain a paper cop of the notice from me upon request, even if you have agreed to receive the notice electronically.
+Right to an accounting right to receive an accounting of disclosures of PHI for which you have neither provided consent nor authorization (as described in Section III of this Texas Notice Form) (Note: On your request, I can discuss with you the details of the accounting process.) - f.
+Right to a paper copy right to obtain a paper cop of the notice from me upon request, even if you have agreed to receive the notice electronically g.
+I am required by law to maintain the privacy of PHI and to provide you with a notice ofmy legal duties and privacy practices with respect to PHI.

-I have the following Licensed Professional Counselor's duties:
+I have the following Clinical Psychologist's duties:

-- g.
-I am required by law to maintain the privacy of PHI and to provide you with a notice of my legal duties and privacy practices with respect to PHI. - h.
+h.
 I reserve the right to change the privacy policies and practices described in this Texas Notice Form.
-Unless you are notified of such changes, however, I am required to abide by the terms currently in effect. - i.
+Unless you are notified of such changes, however, I am required to abide by the terms currently in effect.

+i.
 If I revise my policies and procedures, I will post changes in my office and notify my patients by providing them with an updated copy of my policies and procedures.